Cycle accident claims

 Whether you were injured by another road user or a defect in the road surface, making a claim can make the liable party accountable for their actions.
 We’re committed to getting you the best possible outcome to make sure other people don’t have to experience similar accidents in the future.

-To see if you are eligible for road traffic accident compensation, please call our Switalskis team on 0800 1380 458, or get in touch with us through our website to find out more about how we can help.
+To see if you are eligible for cycling accident compensation, please call our Switalskis team on 0800 1380 458, or get in touch with us through our website to find out more about how we can help.

 How Switalskis can help